STAR: SocioTechnical Approach to Red Teaming Language Models: Background

 \subsection{Signal Quality}

 Another significant challenge in red teaming is ensuring high quality of collected human data, especially when assessing harms that rely on subjective judgments.
-Prior work has shown comparably high rates of disagreement between raters when evaluating attack success \citep{ganguli_red_2022, xu_bot-adversarial_2021}.
+Prior work has shown high rates of disagreement between raters when evaluating attack success \citep{ganguli_red_2022, xu_bot-adversarial_2021}.
 While often dismissed as noise, this disagreement can be a valuable source of information, reflecting the diverse perspectives that are essential to consider in evaluating AI model safety \cite{AroyoAI2015,plank-2022-problem}.
 Simply taking a majority vote loses such signal, and risks overlooking minority judgments rooted in marginalised experiences.

-Reduced signal quality may also stem from to skewed demographics of red teamers, as race, gender, and geo-cultural region have been shown to influence judgments on objectionable or adversarially generated content \citep{jiang_understanding_2021, goyal_is_2022,homan_intersectionality_2023, aroyo_dices_2023, devos2022toward}.
+Reduced signal quality may also stem from skewed demographics of red teamers, as race, gender, and geo-cultural region have been shown to influence judgments on objectionable or adversarially generated content \citep{jiang_understanding_2021, goyal_is_2022,homan_intersectionality_2023, aroyo_dices_2023, devos2022toward}.
 Yet, red teaming and annotation teams often lack demographic diversity \citep{feffer_red-teaming_2024}, even when efforts are made to recruit diversely.
 In prior studies, the majority of red teamers identified as white, cis-gendered, heterosexual, and without disabilities, with men often outnumbering women \citep{ganguli_red_2022,thoppilan_lamda:_2022}.\footnote{Only very few red teaming reports document annotator demographics.
-This lack of representation is likely to be more pronounced in red teaming efforts that did not deliberately recruit a diverse pool of workers.} Furthermore, most red teaming focuses on English-language attacks, excluding many demographic groups and their languages \citep{nakamura_aurora-m:_2024}.
+Red teaming efforts that did not deliberately recruit a diverse pool of workers are likely to have even less representation .} Furthermore, most red teaming focuses on English-language attacks, excluding many demographic groups and their languages \citep{nakamura_aurora-m:_2024}.
 Such demographic skew can lead to undetected risks for these communities, potentially perpetuating disproportionate risks of harm when AI systems are deployed \citep{yong_low-resource_2024}.
 To ensure broad coverage and legitimate and reliable data points, red teaming should involve diverse groups, encompassing a wider range of perspectives and experiences \citep{bockting_living_2023}.
 In addition, principled approaches are needed to account for meaningful annotator disagreement.